 Your hourly rate is just the beginning of your compensation.
 When comparing contracts, you must take your benefits into account as well.
 Benefits can make up a large portion of your total compensation.

-- Benefits: Staffing agencies often offer benefits such as 401k plans, life insurance and other benefits.
-Housing: Most staffing agencies will provide support for housing, either in the form of a housing stipend or housing provided by the agency.
+Housing: Most staffing agencies will provide housing support, either in the form of a housing stipend or housing provided by the agency.

-- Tax-Free: You may get tax benefits because you are working in a state that is not your primary residence.
+Tax-Free: You may get tax benefits by working in a state that is not your primary residence.

-As a traveler, you have more control over all aspects of your career--your salary is just one of them.
-In addition to salary, you choose where you want to work, the communities you will serve and the amount of time you have off.
-Knowing the average travel nurse salary, however, will help you make informed decisions about your next assignment.
+As a traveler, you have more control over all aspects of your career—your salary is just one of them.
+In addition to pay, you choose where you want to work, the communities you will serve, and the amount of time you have off.
+Knowing the average travel nurse's salary can help you make informed decisions about your next assignment.